PM Modi slams previous UPA regime for shoddy work on electrification

 He further said that when his government takes its promises seriously, then all efforts are made by the opposition to find shortcomings.

-"I believe that this is the strength of democracy that we try to do good and where there is shortcoming, highlight that and correct it," he said.
+"I believe that this is the strength of a democracy that we try to do good and where there is a shortcoming, highlight that and correct it," he said.

 Modi said the government plans to electrify nearly 4 crore households under the Saubhagya scheme, while 80-85 lakh of these have already been electrified.
 Poor families will be get free electricity connection.